Database Migration – What It Is, Understanding Needs, and Challenges

 Database Migration is a strategic process.
 It is fraught with a lot of risks.
 Devising a plan for safe, secure and efficient migration of databases is really important for the migration to be successful.
-Well, for many teams deciding whether to pursue a “big bang” migration – a single step process or to leverage a more methodical, incremental approach called a “trickle” or “parallel run” migration.
+Well, for many teams deciding whether to pursue a “big bang migration” – a single step process or to leverage a more methodical, incremental, agile-type approach called a “trickle migration” or “parallel run migration.”

-There are various factors that can influence the migration strategy such as allocated budget, timeline or time constraints, and available human resources to execute the migration.
+There are various factors that can influence the migration strategy such as allocated budget, timeline or time constraints, available human resources, and other organization’s needs to execute the migration.

-“According to research, enterprise database migration projects can cost up to $875K and experience more than $250K in cost overruns.”
+“According to research, enterprise db migration projects can cost up to $875K and experience more than $250K in cost overruns.”